Powerlearnproject/se-day1-assignment-wizerdy44/README.md

 #PART 2: Introduction to AI and Prompt Engineering
 _________________________________________________________________________________________________________________

-QUIZ: Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models.

 ANSWER:
         Prompt engineering is the process of designing and refining inputs (prompts) to effectively communicate with AI models to get accurate and relevant outputs.
 It involves crafting